EyeCasting/EyeCasting/README.md

-Additional work done post project demo on December 8th, 11:30am on TeleportationEngineDevelopment, DataFilteringDevelopment, and EyeTrackingDevelopment branches, see most recent commit for each branch.
+Additional work done post project demo on December 8th, 11:30am on TeleportationComponentDevelopment, DataFilteringComponentDevelopment, and EyeTrackingComponentDevelopment branches, see most recent commit for each branch.